-Sony starts rolling out Android 7.0 Nougat for Xperia XA Ultra
+Sony starts rolling out Android 7.0 Nougat for Xperia XA Ultra12

 Although slower than other Android OEMs, Sony continues to push the long-awaited Android 7.0 Nougat update to many of its smartphones.
 Fans who own the Xperia XA Ultra will be pleased to know that their handsets are the next to get the update.

 The Japanese company has kicked off the deployment of Android 7.0 Nougat to a couple of Xperia XA Ultra models like the F3211 and F3212.
 If you have some other variant, then you shouldn't have to wait too long.